slhernandez/Watermark/README.md

 npm install
 npm start
 ```
+Enter [http://localhost:8080](http://localhost:8080) (Load Watermark Tool page)

 ## Shortcoming
 Below is a list of compromises made due to time constraints.
+- There is no UI indicator to inform the user that the watermark PDF has finished processing to local storage.
+You currently have to wait 30 to 60 seconds before you are able to download the file.
+Clicking the download link just after upload is complete will generate an error.
+Optimal solution would be to hide the download link until watermark file processing is complete.
 - The react app only allows PDF formatted files for upload.
 - The app only allows users to upload single PDF uploads.
 There is no multi-select support.
 - Only unique PDF files can be uploaded (no duplicate uploads allowed).